beginning of content

 There are several tests your doctor may perform to check your prostate:

-While these tests are helpful, a prostate biopsy is the only way to confirm a diagnosis of prostate cancer.
-A urologist, who your doctor will refer you to, removes some cells from your prostate using a thin, hollow needle.
-The cells are then examined under a microscope to check for cancer.
+If these tests suggest that you may have prostate cancer, a prostate biopsy can confirm the diagnosis.
+Your doctor will refer you to a urologist, who will take some cells from your prostate using a thin needle.
+These cells are checked under a microscope to look for signs of cancer.

-Confirmed prostate cancer is graded on a scale of 1 to 5 (known as a grade group system), based on how likely the cancer is to grow and spread to the rest of the body.
-Grade groups 4 to 5 are considered high risk.
+Prostate cancer is graded on a scale of 1 to 5.
+This scale shows how likely the cancer is to grow and spread to the rest of the body.
+Grades 4 to 5 are considered high risk.

 There are several reasons for this:

-You should speak to your doctor if you have a family history or ongoing symptoms of prostate cancer, such as difficulty passing urine.
-Your doctor can help you make an informed decision about whether prostate cancer screening is suitable for you.
+You should speak to your doctor if you have symptoms or a family history of prostate cancer.
+Your doctor can help you decide if prostate cancer screening is right for you.

 How is prostate cancer treated?

-Each treatment has its advantages and drawbacks, so it’s important to speak with your doctor or specialist if you have any questions or concerns.
+Each treatment has its benefits and risks.
+It is important to speak with your doctor or specialist if you have any questions or concerns about your surgery or treatment.

-Are there complications of prostate cancer and treatment?
+What are the complications of prostate cancer and its treatment?

 Living with prostate cancer